Julie Italy 124 Comments

 How to Use This Map: Click the icons on the map to get more information about each point of interest.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

-Best Places in Italy: Itinerary Suggestions
+Best Places to Visit in Italy: Itinerary Suggestions

 Here are several itineraries that link together the best places in Italy.